-As at 31st March 2019 there were no NCDs which have not been claimed bythe Investors or not paid by the Company after the date on which the said NCDs became duefor redemption.
-Hence the amount of NCDs remaining unclaimed or unpaid beyond due date isNil'.
+As at 31st March 2020 there were no NCDs which have not been claimed bythe Investors or not paid by the Company after the date on which the said NCDs became duefor redemption.
+Hence the amount of NCD remaining unclaimed or unpaid beyond due date isNil.

-TERM LOANS FCNR (B) LOAN FROM BANKS / LOC / WCDL REFINANCE FROM NHB / OTHER FINANCIAL INSTITUTIONS /COMMERCIAL PAPER
+TERM LOANS FROM BANK/ LOC / WCDL REFINANCE FROM NHB / OTHER FINANCIAL INSTITUTIONS /COMMERCIAL PAPER

 TRANSFER OF UNCLAIMED DIVIDEND / DEPOSITS AND SHARES TO INVESTOR EDUCATION &PROTECTION FUND (IEPF)